Les carabiniers

 The four elements from the opening come to life when the two officers visit the peasants’ farm and persuade the men to join the king’s army.
 At first Ulysses and Michelangelo are wary of fighting, believing their lives will be ruined.
 The recruiters insist they will become rich instead.
 “You take it from the enemy.
 Not only lands and herds but houses, palaces, cities, cars, movies, dime stores, stations, airports, swimming pools, casinos, theaters, bouquets, triumphal arches, cigar factories, printing plants, lighters, airplanes, sophisticated women, freight trains, pens, jewelry shops, Alfa Romeos, ukuleles, splendid landscapes, elephants, locomotives, metro stations, Rolls Royces, Maseratis, strippers.”
 This kind of language, an endless list of riches, appeals enormously to the men.
 Their wives are instantly persuaded and urge their husbands to enlist.
 Michelangelo still has a few questions: Will they be allowed to steal jukeboxes?
 Break old men’s glasses?
 Break children’s arms?
 Both arms?
 Stab people in their backs?
 Set fire to houses?
 Ransack villages?
 Burn women?
 Steal chic pants?
 Slaughter innocents?
 Rat on people?
 Eat in restaurants without paying?
 “Oui oui,” answers the officer, “c’est la guerre.”

 Without Godard’s inexhaustible black humor, Les carabiniers would have had a hard time expressing its thesis.
 All the atrocities would provoke emotional responses, distracting viewers from considering the reasons for so much horror.
-Instead of trying to banish emotion altogether, the movie balances the ugliness with humor – not to belittle the reality of violence, but to allow the audience space to examine it free from manipulation.
+Instead of trying to banish emotion altogether, the film balances ugliness with humor – not to belittle the reality of violence, but to allow the audience space to examine it free from manipulation.

 CONNECTIONS: